ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 # For example:
 #ASYN_DEP_VERSION:=4.41.0

-# In most cases, we don't need to touch the following variables.
+# In most cases, we do not need to touch the following variables.
 E3_MODULE_NAME:=$(EPICS_MODULE_NAME)
 E3_MODULE_SRC_PATH:=clock
 E3_MODULE_MAKEFILE:=$(EPICS_MODULE_NAME).Makefile